rajatgirotra/study/docker/3_README.txt

 All these can be thought of as docker containers.
 But we may want to run one or more instances of these services for various reasons like load-balancing, failover from primary to secondary etc. This is called scaling a service.
 With docker scaling becomes very easy by using docker-compose.
 We need to write a docker-compose.yml file.

 A docker-compose.yml file defines how docker containers should behave in production.
 Lets create a simple docker-compose.yml file.

+See files in friendlyhello_compose and then return to 4_README.txt